eaperkowski/NxI_ms_data/README.md

 # NxI_ms_data

 This repository contains data and analyses reported in Perkowski et al. (in prep).
-The manuscript investigates the effects of nitrogen availability and inoculation with _Bradyrhizobium japonicum_ on _Glycine max_ L. (Merr) carbon costs to acquire nitrogen.
+The manuscript investigates the effects of nitrogen availability and inoculation with _Bradyrhizobium japonicum_ on _Glycine max_ L. (Merr) carbon costs to acquire nitrogen and has been accepted for publication at _AoB Plants_.

 Folder contents are as follows:

  - `data` contains a cleaned and compiled data file (`data/NxI_data.csv`) used for all scripts, along with a metadata file (`data/NxI_metadata.csv`) describing each trait acronym and its units.
 An additional file (`data/NxI_compact_letters.csv`) contains compact lettering used for plots to note pairwise comparisons where Tukey: _p_<0.05.